Subhasish Roy Chowdhury

-Subhashish Roy Chowdhury (শুভাশীষ রায় চৌধুরী; born 27 September 1986) is an Indian professional footballer who plays as a goalkeeper for Kerala Super League club Forca Kochi.
+Subhashish Roy Chowdhury (শুভাশীষ রায় চৌধুরী; born 27 September 1986) is an Indian former professional footballer who played as a goalkeeper.

 Club career

 Early career

 Born in Kolkata, West Bengal, Chowdhury started his career at the Tata Football Academy.
 He began his professional career at East Bengal at the National Football League.
 He stayed at the club for one season before joining fellow NFL side Mahindra United in 2005.
 While with Mahindra United, Chowdhury helped his side win the Durand Cup in 2008; beating Churchill Brothers 3–2.

 Dempo

 After Mahindra United disbanded in 2010 Chowdhury signed for Dempo of the I-League.
 While with Dempo, Chowdhury helped the Goan side win the I-League in 2011.

 Atlético de Kolkata

 After the 2013–14 I-League season, it was confirmed that Chowdhury was released by Dempo and that he had signed with IMG-Reliance to take part in the Indian Super League for 2014.
 On 23 July 2014, it was announced that Chowdhury was selected by Atlético de Kolkata in the 2014 ISL Inaugural Domestic Draft in the eleventh round.
 He made his debut for Atlético de Kolkata on 12 October 2014 in the team's and league's opener against Mumbai City.
 Chowdhury managed to keep the clean-sheet and win the ISL Emerging player of the game award as Atlético de Kolkata won the match 3–0.